Leticia-Franca/so_long/README.md

 The idea is really straightforward:
 - You'll display a map with some collectables and a character on the screen
 - The character must collect all the items before leaving the map

+If you're new to this (as I was), you may ask: Okay, I know how to deal with I/O and to write functions at this point, but how will I deal with graphic elements?
+So here it is the awaited, the one, the only...

+## The MiniLibx (or: *getting to know the graphic library*)